Cognigy/Documentation/docs/en/docs/live-agent/settings/account-settings.md

 - When you are mentioned in conversation.
 - When a new message is created in an assigned conversation.

-Before selecting one or more notification event options as a preset for all Live Agents you need to click the tick box **Enable overriding email notification preferences**, to enable the event options for selecting.
+Before selecting one or more notification event options as a preset for all human agents, activate the **Enable overriding email notification preferences** setting to enable the event options for selecting.
-The configuration set here applies to all Live Agents of your organization account and overrides the ones of the individual agent [Profile settings](../profile-settings.md#notifications).
+The configuration set here applies to all human agents of your organization account and overrides the ones of the individual agent [Profile settings](../profile-settings.md#notifications).

 For more information, read the [Notifications](../notifications.md) documentation.